 About

-Andrea Scarpino (she/her) is a writer, teacher, editor, disability activist, foodie, yoga student, wellness enthusiast, middle grade reader, kitty foster mom, and Women's World Cup fanatic (among other things!).
+Andrea Scarpino (she/her) is a writer, teacher, editor, auntie, literacy advocate, disability activist, foodie, ridiculous reader, kitty adorer, and St. Louis City Soccer fanatic (even though we're terrible this year).

 She is the author of four poetry collections: